arielnlee/Platypus/README.md

 | TruthfulQA (0-shot)   | 45.8  |
 | Avg.                  | 65 💥 |

-Platypus-30B also acheived an accuracy of 70.8 (10th out of 49 models) on the [ReClor](https://whyu.me/reclor/) test set.
+Platypus-30B acheives an accuracy of 70.8 on the [ReClor](https://whyu.me/reclor/) test set.

 We have also successfully run a fine-tuning of LlaMa-65B using this repository.